ldmweb/SQA_final_assignment/DOC.md

 PUT IMAGE RESULT WHEN FINISH DEV

-The `Stmts` column represent the number of line in the file.
+The `Stmts` column represents the number of line in the file.

-The `Miss` column represent the number of line not tested in the file.
+The `Miss` column represents the number of line not tested in the file.

-The `Cover` colum represent the percentage of code tested in the file
+The `Cover` column represents the percentage of code tested in the file

-The `Missing` colum represent the percentage of code NOT tested in the file
+The `Missing` column represents the percentage of code NOT tested in the file

 For a nicer presentation, and to get annotated HTML listings detailing missed lines, use the following command :